 Scheduling a Tour

-Individuals or groups wishing to schedule tours of the church at other times of the year may do so by contacting the rectory at 716-833-0301 or using the contact form at the bottom of this page.
+Individuals or groups wishing to schedule tours of the church may do so by contacting the rectory at 716-833-0301 during office hours or using the contact form at the bottom of this page.
 Some COVID restrictions still apply.
 Visitors must wear masks during tours of the interior.
 A docent guided tour of the church exterior is also available.

 New York Landmarks Conservancy’s Sacred Sites Open House Sunday, May 21, 2023, 1:00 – 3:00 PM